pedramamani/beamSim/README.md

  ## Quick Start
 Python 3.8 or above is required.
 Obtain and install it from [python.org](https://www.python.org/downloads/).
 Set up your virtual environment by following this [guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) or using a package manager of your choice.
 Then, install requirements by `pip install -r requirements.txt`.

-Test the provided examples by running `python polybeam` or `python monobeam` from terminal.
+Run the examples provided in `__main__.py`.
 See example code and documentation to help design your own propagation routine.